Gardening Richmond Health & Safety Policy

 Before starting any job our crews undertake a site-specific risk assessment to identify hazards such as uneven ground, buried services, nearby traffic, overhead power lines, hazardous plants and weather-related risks.
 Identified risks are controlled through a combination of elimination, substitution, engineering controls, administrative measures and PPE.
 Where appropriate, permit-to-work style controls are used for higher-risk activities such as tree surgery or use of powered shredders and chippers.

-Operator using garden machinery with safety gear Equipment and tool safety: All tools and machinery used by Richmond gardeners are maintained to a safe standard and checked before each use.
+A gardener from Gardening Richmond, wearing red gardening trousers and a light grey T-shirt, is carefully pruning a flowering shrub with purple and pink blooms in a landscaped outdoor garden.
+The garden features a well-maintained lawn with lush green grass, bordered by flower beds containing various plants and shrubs, and is set amidst tall trees providing partial shade.
+In the background, another person wearing gardening gloves is tending to a different area, possibly working on a lawn or other plants.
+The scene is illuminated by natural daylight, suggesting a bright, clear day, with vibrant colours of the plants and natural textures of soil, grass, and plant foliage highlighting the professional outdoor maintenance involved in quality gardening services within Richmond, UK.
+Equipment and tool safety: All tools and machinery used by Richmond gardeners are maintained to a safe standard and checked before each use.
 Portable equipment is PAT tested or inspected as required, and petrol-powered machinery is refuelled in designated areas with spill control measures in place.
 Safe handling instructions and manufacturer guidance are incorporated into training, and a recorded maintenance schedule ensures that faulty items are withdrawn from use until repaired.

 PPE and clothing: Appropriate PPE is mandatory for tasks that involve cutting, chemical use, or exposure to hazardous materials.
 Typical PPE includes safety boots, eye protection, gloves, hearing protection and hi-visibility clothing.
 Respiratory protection and specialist gloves are provided when handling fertilizers, pesticides or compost.
 Staff are trained on correct selection, fit and care of PPE to ensure maximum protection.